Lords of the Fallen (2014 video game): Sales

 By May 2015, over 900,000 copies of the game had been sold.

 Sequel

-A sequel, Lords of the Fallen 2, was announced on 18 December 2014, and was originally set to be released in 2017; as of December 2020 the game remains in development.
-CI Games will take on development duties for the sequel.
+Development of a sequel, Lords of the Fallen 2, was confirmed in December 2014, which was originally set to be released in 2017.
+CI Games took on development duties for the sequel.
 In 2018, it entered a partnership with independent Defiant Studios.
-In April 2020, CI Games announced it had removed Defiant and replaced them with Hexworks, a newly-created subsidiary of CI Games, located in Barcelona and Bucharest, whose first project will be Lords of the Fallen 2.
-The game was announced at Gamescom 2022 under the title The Lords of the Fallen, and is scheduled to release for Microsoft Windows, PlayStation 5, and Xbox Series X/S in 2023.
+In April 2020, CI Games announced it had removed Defiant and replaced them with Hexworks, a newly-created subsidiary of CI Games.
+The game was re-revealed at Gamescom 2022 under the title The Lords of the Fallen, and was released for Microsoft Windows, PlayStation 5 and Xbox Series X/S on 13 October 2023.
+The game was renamed to Lords of the Fallen at the March 2023 State of Unreal showcase.

 Meanwhile, original developer Deck13 Interactive went on to develop The Surge, which is considered a spiritual successor to Lords of the Fallen because of its many gameplay similarities.